marcteys/eyecam/Mechanical/readme.md

 The folder `STL_export` contains all the different Eyecam pieces that you need to print.

 ### Printing

-I added the Cura sliced files in the `printer_ready` folder.
-Pay attention to the orientation of the parts as well as some "support exclusion" settings.

 The best printing settings are 0.16mm in height with a 0.4mm nozzle.
+Pay attention to the orientation of the parts as well as adding some support exclusion to the tiny screw holes.